markkhusid/MKDynamics_Website_V2/_build/html/_sources/Sections/Computer_Programming/Fortran/fortran.md

 This book may be purchased here: <br>
 [Amazon page to purchase "Guide to Fortran 2008 Programming" by Walter S. Brainerd](https://amzn.to/3BOhTOd)

+### "Introduction to Programming Using Fortran" by Ian D. Chivers and Jane Sleightholme
+This book may be purchased here: https://amzn.to/3W51jk2

 ### "Modern Fortran" by Milan Curcic (Manning Publications)
 This book may be purchased from: <br>
 [Modern Fortran: Building Efficient Parallel Applications](https://www.manning.com/books/modern-fortran) <br>